-Anthropic's November 13 2025 disclosure of GTG-1002, what Anthropic described as the first publicly documented AI-orchestrated cyber espionage campaign at scale, is the same dynamic on the offensive side at the nation-state level.
-A Chinese state-sponsored group instrumented Claude Code in an MCP-connected agentic framework to autonomously execute roughly 80 to 90 percent of tactical work against approximately 30 organizations across technology, finance, government, and chemical manufacturing.
-The operational tempo was thousands of requests per second; human input was confined to 4 to 6 critical decision points per campaign.
-IBM's 2025 Cost of a Data Breach Report measured the population-scale equivalent: AI was used in 1 in 6 (16 percent) breaches in 2025, with phishing (37 percent of attacker-AI cases) and deepfake impersonation (35 percent) the dominant playbooks.
-AI hacking is no longer exotic.
-It is mainstream.
+In November 2025, Anthropic publicly disclosed GTG-1002, what it described as the first reported AI-orchestrated cyber espionage campaign at scale: a Chinese state-sponsored group instrumented Claude Code in an MCP-connected agentic framework to autonomously execute roughly 80 to 90 percent of tactical work against approximately 30 organizations across technology, finance, government, and chemical manufacturing, at thousands of requests per second, with human input confined to 4 to 6 critical decision points per campaign.
+IBM's 2025 Cost of a Data Breach Report measured the population-scale equivalent: attackers used AI in 1 in 6 (16 percent) breaches in 2025, with phishing (37 percent of attacker-AI cases) and deepfake impersonation (35 percent) the dominant playbooks.
+On the researcher side, HackerOne's 9th Annual Hacker-Powered Security Report (October 2025) found 70 percent of surveyed researchers use AI tools, and Bugcrowd's Inside the Mind of a Hacker 2026 reported 82 percent, up from 71 percent the prior year and 21 percent in 2023.
+AI on offense is no longer exotic.
+It is the new baseline.

-This post is the Stingrai research team's perspective on what XBOW's argument gets right, what it leaves out, and what the real shape of offensive security looks like in 2026.
+This post is Stingrai's research team perspective on what AI changes about offensive security, what it does not change, and why human-AI hybrid is the buying posture that will define the next 24 months.
 Stingrai is a Toronto-headquartered offensive-security firm founded in 2021 with team certifications including OSCE3, OSCP, OSWE, OSED, and CREST CRT, 18 published CVEs across the team, and a 5.0/5.0 average across 19 Clutch reviews.
-We run live pentests and red-team engagements augmented with our internal AI agent Snipe, trained on more than 6,000 HackerOne disclosures.
-We have run engagements where AI tooling has accelerated our work materially, and we have run engagements where the highest-impact findings of the project came from a human pentester sitting with the application for two days, refusing to accept the AI's first hypothesis.
+Stingrai Inc is a CREST-accredited Penetration Testing service provider (firm-level accreditation, separate from individual CREST CRT certifications held by team members).
+We run live pentests and red-team engagements augmented with our internal AI agent Snipe: a web-app focused agent trained on more than 6,000 HackerOne disclosures that performs both black-box dynamic testing and white-box source-code review, generates AutoFix pull requests for the issues it identifies, and can run as a PR-gating check that blocks vulnerable code from being merged.
+We have run engagements where AI tooling has accelerated our work materially, and we have run engagements where the highest-impact findings of the project came from a senior pentester sitting with the application for two days and refusing to accept the AI's first hypothesis.
 Both observations are true.
 The thesis of this post follows from holding both at once: AI raises the floor; human-AI hybrid raises the ceiling.
+Every numeric claim below cites a named primary publisher (Anthropic, HackerOne, Bugcrowd, IBM, CrowdStrike, Microsoft, Mandiant, WEF, OWASP, MITRE, UK AI Security Institute).
+Date cutoff is April 29 2026.

 TL;DR: 12 labeled claims

-• XBOW's HackerOne #1 milestone (Q2 2025).
-XBow's autonomous agent reached the top of the HackerOne US leaderboard in 90 days, submitting approximately 1,060 vulnerabilities, with 130 resolved and 303 triaged at the time of the announcement, and a 90-day severity breakdown of 54 critical, 242 high, and 524 medium (XBow; TechRepublic, July 2025).
+Autonomous AI hits public bug-bounty leaderboards.
+A leading public AI bug-bounty agent reached the top of the HackerOne US leaderboard in 90 days during Q2 2025, submitting approximately 1,060 vulnerabilities, with 130 resolved and 303 triaged at the time of the announcement, and a 90-day severity breakdown of 54 critical, 242 high, and 524 medium (TechRepublic, July 2025; CSO Online).

 Key takeaways

-• XBOW's floor-raising thesis is correct, with receipts.
-A 30-percentage-point drop in vulnerability miss rate in 18 months (40 to 10 percent on the XBow benchmark) is not a marginal improvement.
+The floor-raising thesis is real, with receipts.
+A 30-percentage-point drop in vulnerability miss rate in 18 months (40 to 10 percent on the most-cited public benchmark) is not a marginal improvement.
 AI on offense is no longer aspirational; it is operationally normal.

-• The ceiling has not moved as far as the floor.
-HackerOne data, Bugcrowd data, CyberScoop's industry analysis of XBow, and Anthropic's own GTG-1002 disclosure all show that pure-AI agents still hit walls on business logic, exploit chaining, novel application-specific findings, and impact framing.
+The ceiling has not moved as far as the floor.
+HackerOne data, Bugcrowd data, CyberScoop's industry analysis of autonomous AI agents, and Anthropic's own GTG-1002 disclosure all show that pure-AI agents still hit walls on business logic, exploit chaining, novel application-specific findings, and impact framing.

 Methodology